mschuchard/vault-raft-backup/README.md

 This repository and project is based on the work performed for [MITODL](https://github.com/mitodl/vault-raft-backup), and now serves as an upstream for the project hosted within that organization.
 Although the original work is unlicensed, this repository maintains the BSD-3 license with copyright notice on good faith.

+Statically linked binaries for various operating systems and processor architectures are available at the Github releases page (see link in the right column).

 ### Prerequsities

 If executing as an ad-hoc compile and run (i.e. `go run`), then the dependencies and requirements can be viewed in the [go.mod](go.mod) file.
 Additional setup requirements are as follows: